The June 27 lava flow advanced an additional 130 yards Thursday, Hawaii County Civil Defense Administrator Darryl Oliveira said Thursday afternoon.

 Subscribe to Volcano Update RSS feed

-Activity along the leading edge of the June 27 lava flow continues, however, the flow did not signs of advancing during the past 24 hours, the Hawaii County Civil Defense reported Tuesday.
+The June 27 lava flow remains active but showed no signs of advancing during the past 24 hours, the Hawaii County Civil Defense reported Monday morning.

 Most of Hawaii Volcanoes National Park reopened Sunday following Hurricane Ana, except for Mauna Loa Road, which remains closed because of downed trees.